amu73/Vidly/README.md

 Here, This Web Application has a list of Movies, and each Movie has properties like Title, Genre, Available Stocks, and Daily rental rate.
-Users can click on each movie to see more details like title, genre, etc.
+Users can click on each movie to see more details about movie app like title, genre, etc.
-- I have created two pagesand an API is available at  - `GET http://127.0.0.1:8000/api/movies`/ This API returns a list of movies as JSON.
+- I have created two pages and an API is available at  - `GET http://127.0.0.1:8000/api/movies`/ This API returns a list of movies as JSON.
 This is a basic project based on only the backend part **Django Framework**